oitzujoey/duck-lisp/language.md

 (cons 4 2)  (; ⇒ (4 .
 2))
 ```

-The dot notation above is how a cons cell is printed. duck-lisp cannot parse that syntax.
+The dot notation above is how a cons cell is printed.
+Duck-lisp cannot parse that syntax.

 To access the first value, use `car`.